Use this self-service deployment guide as assistance through the deployment and migration process with Dialpad.

-This guide is intended to assist and guide our Customers through the Deployment and Migration process with Dialpad.
-For those who don't want to leverage our Professional Services team during their deployment can utilize this document for information and guidance throughout the process.
+If you don't wish to leverage our Professional Services Team, you can utilize this Help Center article for guidance throughout the entire process.
 It will identify what order to go through the various steps as well as additional information on each task in the process.
-It will also identify what functions are able to be completed through the Dialpad web portal and which will require assistance from Dialpad Support.
+Additionally, it will identify what functions are able to be completed through the Dialpad web portal and which will require assistance from our Support Team.

 1 - Network Testing

-Dialpad will run over your existing wired and wireless network, it is critical that your network is set up for Voice Quality and that ample Bandwidth is available.
-As well, you should ensure that all ports necessary for Dialpad communication are open and that the proper QoS rules are in place.
+Dialpad will run over your existing wired and wireless network.
+So it is critical that your network is set up properly for voice quality and that ample bandwidth is available.
+As well, you should ensure that all ports necessary for Dialpad communication are open and that the proper quality of service (QoS) rules are in place.

-This article will go through what you need to check to ensure that your network is in ideal condition - Adjust Your Network.
+Please read our Adjust Your Network article as it goes through what you need to check to ensure that your network is in ideal condition.

-It is recommended that before you deploy Dialpad, you take a few moments to do a quick network test to ensure that no issues will be encountered with your Dialpad calling.
+It is recommended that, before you deploy Dialpad, you take a few moments to do a quick network test to ensure that no issues will be encountered.

-Note: You may have to load a plugin first in order for the test to be able to be launched
+Within the Chrome Web Browser, navigate to http://nmt.ubervoip.net/myspeed/dialpadbot.html.
+You may have to load a plugin first in order for the test to be able to be launched.

 - Network Capacity